 Accessories and Features

 Check included accessories and features.
+A stable sewing table is essential for heavier sewing machines that are not easily transportable.
 Look for automatic needle threaders, built-in thread cutters, and walking feet.
 These enhance usability and efficiency, especially for complex projects.

 Care and Maintenance